kredati/cin430f19/schedule.md

 * James Bridle, ch.
 9, “Concurrency,” from _New Dark Age_
 * Jenny Odell, chs.
 1, “The Case for Nothing,” and 2, “The Impossibility of Retreat,” from _How to Do Nothing_
 * Eve Sedgwick, “Paranoid Reading and Reparative Reading,” from _Touching, Feeling_
-* Group activity the eighth: Follow the algorithm
+* Group activity the ninth: Follow the algorithm

 ### 11/25, Week 11: Climate
 Guides: Merial and Rachel
 * James Bridle, ch.
 3, “Climate,” from _New Dark Age_
 * Benjamin Bratton, “Earth Layer,” from _The Stack_
 * Jenny Odell, chs.
 4, “Exercises in Attention,” and 5, “Ecology of Strangers,” from _How to Do Nothing_
+* Group activity the ninth (reprise): Follow the algorithm
 * Group activity the last: Moving forward with final projects

 ### 12/2, Week 12: Finishing up